MavCKwyT/todoListNative/README.md

 # todoListNative
-Create a todo app using only native HTML, JavaScript, CSS, as possible as i can
+Create a todo app using only native HTML, JavaScript, CSS, as possible as i can.
+The main purpose was to learn native js before starting the study React.js

-1123